wp-plugins/easy-bootstrap-shortcodes/README.txt

 == Changelog ==

+= 2.6.0 =

+* [Update] Now you don't need bootstrap based theme to use Bootstrap Shortcodes Plugin

 = 2.5.3 =

-* [Update] Now can add Top and Bottom Margin in Service Box Shortcode Icon Container.
+* [Update] Now you can add Top and Bottom Margin in Service Box Shortcode Icon Container.
-* [Update] Now can add different size of button in Service Box Shortcode.
+* [Update] Now you can add different size of button in Service Box Shortcode.
-* [Update] Now can different style of Icon background in Service Box Shortcode like Circle, Square box, Rounded Corner box.
+* [Update] Now you can have different style of Icon background in Service Box Shortcode like Circle, Square box, Rounded Corner box.

 = 2.5.2 =